Weed shiner: Distribution

 The weed shiner occurs in the Mississippi River Basin from Minnesota and Wisconsin down to the Gulf of Mexico.
 It ranges all throughout Gulf of Mexico drainage, from the Suwannee River of Florida and Georgia to the Nueces River of Texas, and is more abundant south of the Ohio-Tennessee River confluences.
 It has also been reported in the Red River of the North drainage in Minnesota and drainages of Lake Michigan and Lake Huron.

 Etymology

-Notropis means "keeled back."
 Texanus is a reference to the type locality, Salado Creek, Texas.